linuxluigi/flask-meetup-data-scraper/docs/index.rst

 ..
-Meetup Data Scraper documentation master file, created by sphinx-quickstart.
+Flask Meetup Data Scraper documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Meetup Data Scraper Project Documentation
+Flask Meetup Data Scraper Project Documentation
 ====================================================================

 Table of Contents: